zzonyo/trust-docs-test/source/index.html.md

 ### Eligibility Criteria as a Market Maker on Huobi Future

-Welcome users, who are dedicated to maker strategy and have created large trading volume, to participate in Huobi Futures long-term Market Maker project.If you have more than 3 BTC in your Huobi future account, or more than 3 BTC in your Huobi coin margined swap account, or you have more than 3 BTC in your Huobi option account,or more than 100000 USDT in your Huobi USDT Margined swap account, please send the following information to dm_mm@huobi.com:
+Welcome users, who are dedicated to maker strategy and have created large trading volume, to participate in Huobi Futures long-term Market Maker project.If you have more than 3 BTC in your Huobi future account, or more than 3 BTC in your Huobi coin margined swap account, or more than 100000 USDT in your Huobi USDT Margined swap account, please send the following information to dm_mm@huobi.com:

 1. Huobi UIDs (not linked to any rebate program in any accounts)
 2. Provide screenshot of trading volume for the past 30 days or VIP/corporate status with other Exchanges